United Nations Disability Statistics Programme

 The website of the United Nations Disability Statistics Programme aims to facilitate the international exchange and sharing of technical knowledge and information in the area of disability statistics and measurement.
 The website presents available data and metadata on disability based on official national statistics.
 It also presents international guidelines and standards for disability measurement; information on regional and international meetings related to disability statistics; and links to other relevant sites and resources.

-National and international efforts addressing the rights of persons with disability from an inclusive and human rights perspective and aimed at equalization of opportunities for persons with disabilities place a lot of emphasis on the importance of high quality data and statistics for inclusive policy planning, implementation and monitoring.
+National and international efforts addressing the rights of persons with disabilities from an inclusive and human rights perspective and aimed at equalization of opportunities for persons with disabilities place a lot of emphasis on the importance of high quality data and statistics for inclusive policy planning, implementation and monitoring.
 Starting in the 1970s, these efforts include the United Nations General Assembly Declaration on the Rights of Disabled Persons (1975), the International Year of Disabled Person (1981), the World Programme of Action concerning Disabled Persons (1982), the United Nations Decade of Disabled Persons (1983-1992), the Standard Rules on the Equalization of Opportunities for Persons with Disabilities (1993), and the United Nations Convention on the Rights of Persons with Disabilities (2006).
 In addition, the 2030 Agenda for Sustainable Development recognizes persons with disabilities as one of the vulnerable groups and commits to enhance capacity-building support to developing countries in order to increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status, disability, geographic location and other characteristics relevant in national contexts.

 Contact us: email@example.com